glichtner/pyperunner/README.rst

 - Parallel processing of steps
 - Caching of previously run steps to speed up processing
 - Re-run of steps (and all subsequent steps) when parameters are changed
-- Easy creation of pipelines using call syntax (see below)
+- Easy creation of pipelines using functional API chaining (see below)
 - Save & read pipelines to/from yaml
 - Graphical output of pipeline run